-Please look out for color banded Red-tailed Hawks and Cooper’s Hawks!
-GGRO has begun marking Red-tailed Hawks with lavender bands (below left) and Cooper’s Hawks with green bands (below right).
+Please look out for color banded Red-tailed Hawks!
+GGRO has been marking Red-tailed Hawks with lavender bands (below), in addition to the traditional metal band.
 Each band has a 3-digit alpha-numeric code (a capital letter above a two-digit number) repeated twice around the band.
 If you see a color band on a hawk, please note whether it was on the bird’s right or left leg, and try to read the code on the band or get a picture (e.g., through your spotting scope or with your digital camera).
 We hope to increase our ability to understand where these birds go, how long they live, their survival rates, and what habitats they use by collecting information about color banded individuals.

-Click the images below to expand.
+Click the image below to expand.